Kurokesu/3d_models/README.md

+# About

-This repository is for hosting 3D STEP files.
+This repository is for hosting Kurokesu product 3D STEP files.
 Some 2D drawings listed below.

 ### C1_PRO_X10